JohnSnowLabs/langtest/docs/pages/tests/test.md

 | [Accuracy](accuracy)             | [Min RougeLsum Score](accuracy#min-rougelsum-score)                                                             | `question-answering`, `summarization`                                               |

 ## Bias Tests

-The primary goal of model bias tests is to assess how well a model aligns its predictions with actual outcomes.
-Model bias, the systematic skewing of results, can lead to negative consequences such as perpetuating stereotypes or discrimination.
-In this context, the objective is to explore how replacing documents with different genders, ethnicities, religions, or countries impacts the model's predictions compared to the original training set.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |